Jacqueline Kennedy believed in the Kennedy curse.

 Skakel was found guilty in 2002 and sentenced to 20 years to life in prison.
 Appealing on the grounds of inadequate legal counsel, he was granted a new trial in 2013 and freed on a $1.2 million bond.
 The Connecticut Supreme Court voted 4-3 to reinstate his conviction in 2016, but last year the same court again vacated the conviction, paving the way for a new trial to move forward.
 Prosecutors, however, seem loath to go through it all again.

-"Martha was killed when I was 43, and in just a few weeks, a couple of weeks, I'm going to be 86," Dorthy Moxley, Martha's mother, told NBC News last year.
+"Martha was killed when I was 43, and in just a few weeks, a couple of weeks, I'm going to be 86," Dorthy Moxley, Martha's mother, told NBC News in 2018.
 "That means half of my life I have lived with this.
 So I think I can live the rest of my life with it also."

 As Michael Skakel himself pointed out years beforehand, the Skakels had enough of their own demons to go around, no Kennedys required, but his murder case was shadowed by the Kennedy connection.